LaGamma-Arianna/MemoryGame/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]
 Overall, I did not find any major challenges I had to overcome.
 There were some strange syntax bugs.
-I overcame this challenge by looking over the code with a fine tooth comb, ensuring that the format and code was consistent throughout the entire process.
+I overcame this challenge by looking over the code with a fine tooth comb, and using console.log statements verifying the behavior was working as expeected.
+Moreover, I ensured that the format and code was consistent throughout the entire process.
 Another tricky part was translating the game logic portion into hard code.
 I overcame this particular challenge by writing out pseudocode in comments first, tracing through the program very carefully.
 Also, drawing it out on a whiteboard was helpful in problem-solving this portion!

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]